Majors and Concentrations

 The Elementary Education Program, in addition to the emphasis in Bible and theology, concentrates in elementary education with the purpose of helping to prepare the student for the ministry of teaching in private Christian schools and academies.

 Our college recognizes the importance of Christian music in worship services and evangelistic outreach.
 A wide variety of courses are offered to prepare a Christian worker for music ministry.
-Students with music abilities who are enrolled in the Pastoral Ministries Program, the Christian Missions Program, or the Elementary Education Program are encouraged to add to their degrees a minor in Church Music Ministry.
+Students with music abilities who are enrolled in the Pastoral Ministries Program, the Cross-cultural Missions Program, or the Elementary Education Program are encouraged to add to their degrees a minor in Music Ministry.

 The Religious Studies program permits flexibility to students desiring college-level study of the Word of God but who do not necessarily have a call on their hearts to serve as a pastor or teacher in the local church.
 Students may choose two concentrations to form their professional studies.